Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 ---
 **Gaussian blur filter**

 Prior to inputting the image to the Canny edge detection algorithm, a Gaussian blur/smoothing filter is applied to reduce the potential image noise.
-This should enhance the performance of the edge detection
+This should enhance the performance of the edge detection algorithm.
 The OpenCV function `cv2.GaussianBlur` is used with a kernel size of `3`

 ![blur image](images/blur_img.jpg)

 ---
 **Canny edge detection**

 The next step of the pipeline uses the Canny edge detection algorithm to detect and draw the pixels associated with edges in the image.
-The threshold values of `50` and `150` are used for the min and max values needed for the hysteresis thresholding within the algorithm
+The threshold values of `40` and `150` are used for the min and max values needed for the hysteresis thresholding within the algorithm

 ![canny edge detection](images/edge_img.jpg)

 ---
 **Region masking**

 The output of the Canny edge detector finds multiple edges, most of which are not relavant to finding the lane lines.
-Since the region for the lane lines is roughly known (center perspective of car), a trapezoidal area can be defined as a mask to filter out the edges.
+Since the region for the lane lines is roughly known (center perspective of the car), a trapezoidal area can be defined as a mask to filter out the edges.
 4 vertices that specify a quadrilateral are defined and used to create an image with the region of interest using `cv2.fillPoly`.
 The mask is then applied to the main image using `cv2.bitwise_and`

 ![region of interest](images/region_of_interest.jpg)
 ![masked image](images/masked_img.jpg)